 Psychotherapy – For psychological causes of ED, one might seek psychological treatment.
 This can ultimately help determine underlying issues as well as safe and effect solutions to approaching these issues.
 This treatment is often used for sexual performance anxiety.

 Surgery or Constrictive Devices – A more invasive and hands on approach are surgical procedures.
-Inflatable devices or malleable rods can surgically be placed to help achieve an erection, penis pump devices can also be used.
+Inflatable devices or malleable rods can surgically be placed to help achieve an erection.
 Vacuum constriction devices are used to create pressure and once obtaining an erection, a constrictive band is placed around the base to help maintain an erection.

 Lifestyle Changes – To treat ED, you may be required to change your lifestyle.
 Pursuing a lifestyle that is more active and filled with healthier options can ultimately lead to addressing any underlying health issues you might be experiencing.